 Current AAEE members who are teachers in NSW primary or secondary schools, environmental educators who work with teachers or students, or tertiary students studying Environmental and Sustainability subjects are welcome to apply.

 About the Scholarship

 To continue the legacy of Grahame Collier's work mentoring environmental educators in regional NSW, AAEE NSW established the Grahame Collier Regional Mentor Scholarship in 2019.

 This scholarship supports an environmental educator from regional NSW who mentors others to attend the NSW Environmental Education Conference held every two years.

 The inaugural scholarship was offered to support attendance at the 2019 NSW Environmental Education Conference, ActiveNature, held in Kirrawee from 2-5 October 2019.
-The scholarship covers the full attendance fee at the Conference, including any social events (e.g. Conference dinner and/or welcome reception).
+The scholarship covered the full attendance fee at the Conference, including any social events (e.g. Conference dinner and/or welcome reception).
 All other costs were at the delegates expense.